Revealing Riversleigh

 Earth and Sustainability Science Research Centre

-Uncover the extraorinary story of Australia’s ancient past through the fossil record of the Riversleigh World Heritage Area, located in Boodjamulla National Park on Waanyi Country in the lower Gulf region of Queensland.
+Uncover the extraordinary story of Australia’s ancient past through the fossil record of the Riversleigh World Heritage Area, located in Boodjamulla National Park on Waanyi Country in the lower Gulf region of Queensland.
 Renowned for its globally significant fossil discoveries, Revealing Riversleigh presents fossils etched out of limestone to reveal why they hold such vital clues to our continent’s past.

 Spanning the last 25 million years, Riversleigh’s fossil record documents a period of dramatic transformation.
 Discoveries by teams of UNSW palaeontologists led by Professor Michael Archer and Professor Suzanne J Hand demonstrate how Australia’s unique wildlife evolved adaptations to cope with the cycles of natural climate change that reshaped the continent’s vast, ancient rainforests into the open forests, woodlands, and grasslands of today.
 The fossils include ancestors of familiar modern Australian marsupials such as kangaroos and koalas, as well as fascinating extinct groups such as marsupial lions, flesh-eating kangaroos, tree-climbing crocodiles, and creatures so strange they have names like ‘Thingodonta’.